Xomega-Net/Xomega.Docs/docs/framework/services/errors.md

 ### Message resources{#messageCodes}

-In order to define localizable message texts for your application's messages, we recommend adding them to separate `.resx` resource files that use the standard XML resources format.
+To define localizable message texts for your application's messages, we recommend adding them to separate `.resx` resource files that use the standard XML resources format.
 You should set the resource *Name* to your message code, and the *Value* to the localized message text with number-based placeholders for any parameters.

 We also recommend that you specify the description of the parameters that are expected by the message at each position using the *Comment* field, as illustrated below.